kjkent/docker-mdns-repeater/README.md

 mdns-repeater eth0 vlan1
 ```

-You can also specify the `-f` flag to keep `mdns-repeater` running in foreground for debugging,
+You can also specify the:
+ - `-f` flag to keep `mdns-repeater` running in foreground.
-which prints packets as they are received.
+ - `-d` flag additionally to `-f` to print out parsed `mDNS` packets as they are received

 Acknowledgments
 ===============